hducnguyen/learn-git/notes.md

 git checkout <branch-name> (git checkout main): go to the latest commit on branch main

 git clone - download any repo on github

+git pull - update latest change from the remote repository